See Dan & Eugene Levy Prank Schitt's Creek Co-Star Annie Murphy

 So, they set up hidden cameras in the Alexis Rose star's dressing room and sent DeGeneres' writer, Bente, in to talk to her.
 Little did Annie know, Dan and Eugene were feeding Bente lines via a hidden microphone.

 Bente told Annie she was basically her personal assistant for the day and asked if there was anything she could do for her.
 However, things quickly took a turn after Bente started making herself comfortable in Annie's dressing room and began asking personal questions about her castmates.
-She even judged the outfit Annie's brought for the show and asked if she could bring her family members in to hang out.
+She even judged the outfit Annie brought for the show and asked if she could bring her family members in to hang out.

 Soon, the Johnny and David Rose stars couldn't take it anymore and came clean.